Fire09/streizv4/README.md

-Had this shit server for a while on here. but fuck striez lol, people reselling a shit server that they steal themselves.. enjoy
+Had this server for a while on here. but *** striez lol, people reselling a terrible server that they steal themselves.. enjoy